 When you go on the Everest Base Camp trek through a travel agency, they tend to take care of all your food-related needs.
 You will be offered a minimum of three meals a day, which will be a combination of Western and continental delicacies.
 From the popular Nepalese staple Dal, Bhat, and Tarkari to eggs, baked beans, muesli, toasted bread, butter and jelly, peanut butter, and so on, will be served on the trek.

 You should only consume light food and refrain from alcohol on the trek.
 The Everest Base Camp trek map can prove to be your best friend during the trip.
 The map will tell you everything that you need to know about the journey.
 You will get an insight into all the attractions that you’ll be enjoying and all the difficulties that you’ll be facing.
 The Everest Base Camp trek map will also make you independent, allowing you to explore side treks on your own.
-You should definitely get your hands on it before the trip.
+You should get your hands on it before the trip.

 Training For EBC Trek

 As mentioned above, the Everest Base Camp trek is a moderate-level journey when it comes to difficulty.
 Despite this fact, it is recommended that only experienced trekkers go for this one, as the journey takes you to high altitudes and through rough terrain.
 Formal training isn’t needed for the trek, but you could always go for regular cardio exercises to prepare for the trek.
-Trekking is definitely going to be easier for you if you happen to be fit and strong
+Trekking is going to be easier for you if you happen to be fit and strong.

-Island Peak climbing is an exciting activity and a great addition to the Everest Base camp trek.
+Island Peak climbing is an exciting activity and a great addition to the Everest Base Camp trek.
 By adding a few days to your itinerary, you get to climb this peak.
-It’s a little technical to climb peaks like these in comparison to a simple trek, but the activity is not as excruciating as climbing Mt.
+It’s a little more technical to climb peaks like these in comparison to a simple trek, but the activity is not as excruciating as climbing Mt.
 Everest or other mountains.
 The height of Island Peak is 6187 m.

 Everest Base Camp Trek Cost